 3. Tomatoes

 Considered the most classic of them all.
 Almost every flavor contains this ingredient.
-It is the unique input that makes most soups red.
+It is the unique input that makes most of them red.

 4. Onions

-Though it is primarily used to spice up the cooking, there are soup recipes that are intentionally laden with onions.
+It is primarily used to spice up the cooking.
+There are variants that are intentionally laden with onions.
 These meals are specially concentrated for a soft vegetable taste.

 5. Beef